Miriam Lacey, PhD

 An authority on organization behavior and development, Dr. Lacey has been at the forefront of integrating behavioral science with management principles of human resources and quality management systems.
-She served on the United States Board of Examiners for the Malcolm Baldrige National Quality Award presented annually by the American President, and as Technical Advisor to the National Institute of Standards and Technology (NIST).
+She served on the United States Board of Examiners for the Malcolm Baldrige National Quality Award presented annually by the American President, the board of the Division of Management Consulting of American Academy of Management, and served as Technical Advisor to the National Institute of Standards and Technology (NIST).
 She went on to become a judge for the inauguration of the California Governor's Golden State Quality Award.
 Dr. Lacey works with Fortune 500 companies on the implementation of large-scale change for greater quality, productivity, and employee commitment.

 She has worked in human resources management and organization development in 19 countries and has been a recurrent lecturer at the Japanese Productivity Center and University of Lyon in France.
 Dr. Lacey has served on the boards of several manufacturing and sales companies in Europe and Asia and is the past Vice President and Chair of Education and Research on the board of directors for the Association for Quality and Participation.
-Dr. Lacey teaches exclusively in Executive Programs at Graziadio School of Business and Management at Pepperdine University.
-Known for her wisdom regarding excellence in leadership, employee motivation and change management, she maintains a vibrant executive coaching and teambuilding practice.
+At the Graziadio Business School, Dr. Lacey teaches exclusively in Executive Programs and has served as Chair of the Personnel Committee, Vice-Chair of PKE Programs, and is a past member of the Faculty Council.
+Known for her wisdom regarding excellence in leadership, employee motivation and change management, she maintains a vibrant executive coaching and team-building practice.

 University of Utah